jakeburden/how-to-public-key-crypto/readme.markdown

 2. inspect `gen.js`
 3. run `node gen`

 Here we are generating a key pair, which consists of a public key and a secret (or private) key.
-Every is allowed you know your public key, but you have to keep your secret key a secret.
+Everyone is allowed to know your public key, but you have to keep your secret key a secret.

 `gen.js` stores your keypair in the `client` directory and sends your public key to the `server` directory.
 The server will use your public key to verify any messages you send it that are signed with your secret key.